zakilive/iot-cloud-riot/README.md

 Second step,
 Open the cloned repository, open `IOT_final_project` and copy `temperature_mqttsn` from there to Riot OS `example` folder then get inside the folder and flash it with nrf52840dk board

+We need Makefile and main.c files together to run any RIOT application. `temperature_mqttsn` folder consists of this.

 [Jump to Index](#index)
 ## Set up NRFDK52840dk Board(Sensor Node):<a name="sensor_node"></a>
 In NRFDK52840dk board components connection,